-The Board has seen some changes during the year with three Trustees having stood down but in anticipation of this position we successfully recruited a further five Trustees that has also assisted in ensuring a diverse skill mix.
-In between the quarterly Board Meetings, the Clinical Quality Assurance Committee and the Corporate Governance Committee met four times during the year.
-The Audit Committee convened in July to receive the Auditor's report on the Annual Report and Accounts.
-As we recover post the Covid-19 pandemic, meetings have been conducted at Lark Rise which has proven beneficial and additionally Trustees are once again able to be more visible and engage with staff at the Hospice and at events.
+The Board has seen some changes during the year with one Trustee retiring and two being appointed.
+In between the quarterly Board Meetings, the Clinical Quality Assurance Committee, the Governance and Remuneration Committee, the Income Generation and Marketing Committee and the Finance, Audit and Risk Committee met four times during the year.
+The Finance, Audit and Risk Committee convened in August to receive the Auditor's report on the Annual Report and Accounts.
+These meetings are conducted at Lark Rise.